barryclark/jekyll-now/_posts/2015-11-02-Manjaro-Budgie-15.11-released.md

 <img src="https://manjaro.github.io/images/manjaro-budgie-15.11.jpg">

-The Manjaro Community is proud to present our new **Budgie Desktop** Release.
+The Manjaro Community is proud to present our new **Budgie Desktop** release.
 Budgie is designed with the modern user in mind, it focuses on simplicity and elegance.
 A huge advantage for the Budgie desktop is that it is not a fork of another project, but written from scratch with integration in mind.
 It tightly integrates with the GNOME stack, employing underlying technologies to offer an alternative desktop experience.
-Also note that Budgie can now emulate the look and feel of the GNOME 2 desktop, optionally, via a setting in the panel preferences.
+Budgie can now emulate the look and feel of the GNOME 2 desktop, optionally, via a setting in the panel preferences.

 This release is based on **Budgie Desktop V8.3** (thanks to Ikey Doherty and dev team Solus for this stage version), this release includes all the benefit of Manjaro System and is ready for everyday use.